Go To Top

 How does bundling home and car insurance work?

 The concept of bundling is pretty basic.
-You buy more than one type of insurance from the same company and, in exchange for the increased business, the insurance company may give you a discount.
-And there’s an additional benefit to the insurer in offering bundles: Customers who bundle are more likely to renew with their insurer.
+You buy more than one type of insurance from the same company and, in exchange for the increased business, the insurance company gives you a discount.
+And there’s an additional benefit for the insurer for offering bundles: Customers who bundle are more likely to renew their policies.

 You typically get discounts on both car insurance and home insurance when you bundle coverage.
-The discount isn’t the same for each coverage type.
+The discount isn’t equal for both policies.
 Each insurer has its own discount formulas.
 Companies may offer a more substantial discount on one than the other.

 The pros and cons of home and auto insurance bundles

-The biggest benefit of bundling your home and car insurance is a cheaper premium.
+The biggest benefit of bundling your home and auto insurance is a decreased premium.

-• Let's say, however, you decide to get your home insurance from your car insurer.
-The price is $1,500 for the new home insurance policy; that's $300 more than what you pay right now.
+• But let's say you decide to buy your home insurance from your auto insurer.
+The cost for the new home insurance policy is $1,500, or $300 more than your current cost.

-• You would need a bundling discount of $400 or so, at minimum, to decrease the total bundle rate by enough money to save when compared to the price you pay currently for the separate policies.
+• That means you'd need a bundle discount of at least $400 or so to lower the total bundle rate enough to save money compared to the price you currently pay for separate policies.

 Should you bundle home and auto insurance in Kentucky?